 Re-establishing a viable breeding population of golden eagles in the north west.

-Excitement as first pair of golden eagles breed in Ireland for over 90 years turns to disappointment as the egg is infertile.
+The first pair of golden eagles breed in Ireland for over 90 years.
+However, the excitement turns to disappointment as the egg is infertile.

 Experts from Glenveagh National Park in north west Donegal have been monitoring a nest made by a pair of golden eagles which were introduced into County Donegal about 4 years ago.